 Enabling browser caching can improve loading time as it prevents the users’ browser to send additional HTTP requests to the server for any cached elements.
 This dramatically reduces the number of files required to be downloaded during a typical browsing session.

 6. Removing unused plugins

 CMS like WordPress offers a variety of plug-ins.
 But, too many plugins on the backend can severely slow down your website.
 Removing or deactivating irrelevant plugins can reduce the overload on the website’s memory and improve page speed.

 A Content Delivery Network (CDN) is a geographically distributed server that is collectively used to distribute the load of delivering internet content.
 CDN can prevent Distributed Denial of Service (DDoS) attacks, and ensure that users have reliable access to your website at all times.

-Optimising all media files on the website can greatly improve the speed and performance of the site.
+Optimizing all media files on the website can greatly improve the speed and performance of the site.
 Opting for the right file format, JPG for photographs, and PNG for graphics can reduce the loading time.
 Ensure that the files are compressed for the web.
-Videos must be optimised with the most ideal format and served in the most appropriate dimensions on the basis of visitors’ screen size.
-It is advisable to upload videos to external sites like Youtube or Vimeo and embed them to your website to further cut down on lag.
+Videos must be optimized with the most ideal format and served in the most appropriate dimensions on the basis of visitors’ screen size.
+It is advisable to upload videos to external sites like Youtube or Vimeo and embed them on your website to further cut down on lag.